 Why do so many autistic adults oppose the use of ABA?

-Most autistic people who have experienced ABA (Applied Behavior Analysis) do not support its use.
-August 31st is observed annually as the International Day of Protest Against ABA.
+Most autistic people who have been treated using ABA (Applied Behavior Analysis) don’t support its use.

-This can be confusing for parents in the United States, who are often told that ABA is the “gold standard” for autism therapy.
-This is not the case everywhere - in the U.K., for example, ABA is not covered by the national health service and not considered an important part of treatment for most autistic children.
+This can be confusing for parents in the U.S., who are often told that ABA is the “gold standard” for autism therapy.
+This is not the case everywhere - in the U.K., for example, ABA is not considered an important part of treatment for most autistic children.

 Autistic Perspectives on ABA